purutu/ACT.DFAssist/README.md

 *Duty roulette packets seem to be **obfuscated** since version 5.2.
 And I couldn't decode them.
 Sorry :( Other features like notifications and FATEs infomations are still work good.*

+If you don't need FATEs infos and notification, *try another version of DFAssist* - https://github.com/qitana/ACT_DFAPlugin This is an overlay layer for ngld overlay. :)

 ## Feature
 * Supported game client: Version **5.2** and **below**
 * Assist both **duty instances** and **FATEs & Eureka**